internetarchive/iari/README.md

 You are very welcome to suggest improvements by opening an issue or sending a pull request. :)

 #### Status codes
-The status_code attribute is not as reliable as the testdeadlink_status_code.

 Sometimes we get back a 403 because an intermediary like Cloudflare detected that we are not a person behind a browser doing the request.
 We don't have any ways to detect these soft200s.